Students return to campus amid water crisis in Jackson

 Jackson remained under a boil water advisory, but the drop in water pressure that had brought the system to near collapse appeared to be resolved, officials said.

-The school district said one high school in south Jackson still didn’t have adequate water pressure.
+“We are continuing to monitor and have portable fans and air conditioners to reduce temperatures in warm or hot areas,” Johnson said.

 Torrential rains and flooding of the Pearl River in late August exacerbated problems at one of Jackson’s two treatment plants, leading to a drop in pressure throughout the city.

-“We are still experiencing low water pressure at Forest Hill High School.
-We are working on a contingency plan for (students) and staff who attend Forest Hill that will allow them to report to alternate sites for instruction,” the statement reads.
+The school district said Forest Hill High School in south Jackson still didn’t have water pressure.
+Johnson said students who attend Forest Hill were transported to alternative sites Tuesday.

+In a Tuesday news conference, Jackson Mayor Chokwe Antar Lumumba said the water storage that was built over the weekend has decreased some over the past 24 hours.

+“The safety net that has been built up has decreased and has diminished,” Lumumba said.
+“That is why we’re prayerful that everything remains consistent.”

 In a Monday news conference, Gov. Tates Reeves said water distribution at schools would be scaled down in preparation for students’ return to campuses.